How Christmas is celebrated around the world

 Iceland: 13 Yule Lads

 In Iceland, Christmas includes a blend of religious and regional folklore.
-Traditions like gift-giving are familiar, but instead of a single Santa Claus-esque figure, Icelandic children are visited by 13 trolls known as the Yule Lads.
-Each troll leaves either sweets or rotten potatoes each night, depending on whether or not the child has been on their best behavior.
+Traditions like gift-giving are familiar, but instead of a single Santa Claus-esque figure, Icelandic children are visited by 13 troll-like creatures known as the Yule Lads.
+Over the 13 nights leading up to Christmas, one of the Yule Lads, each representing a different Father Christmas, leaves sweets or rotten potatoes, depending on whether or not the child has been on their best behavior.

 aapsky // Shutterstock